9tarz/9tarz.github.io/_pages/about.md

 <h4>Short Bio</h4>
 He received the B.Eng. degree in Computer Engineering from [Kasetsart University, Thailand](https://cpe.ku.ac.th/).
 He is currently pursuing the M.Eng. degree in Information Science and Technology with [Vidyasirimedhi Institute of Science and Technology, Thailand](https://www.vistec.ac.th/) under the supervision of [Dr. Sucha Supittayapornpong](https://vistec.ac.th/faculty-adjunct-professors-ist-sucha-supittayapornpong).
-His research interests include routing, datacenter networking, and optimization.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.